pvcraven/2019_spring_web_dev/source/final/mangold/index.rst

 POJO stands for plain old JavaScript and this goes back to the model part of MVC in which AngularJS binds pieces together without using a getter or setter.
-Objects can have loops created with properties, which developers can then make changes directly to the loop and adjust the reframe, making the code cleaner and more precise.
+Objects can have loops created with properties, which developers can then make changes directly to the loop and adjust the re-frame, making the code cleaner and more precise.
 POJO is different than traditional data models because Angular’s data model has a middle holding area that works with the controller and the view to collect data from the user.
 The middle area stores data and